ambrosus/ambrosus-node/docs/introduction.md

 ### Bundles
 Multiple entities (assets and events) are packed into bundles.
 The proof of the bundle is stored in a smart contract deployed to the blockchain.

-Example event look like this:
+Example bundle look like this:
 ```json
 {
   "bundleId": "<hash (content addressable) calcuated from contents field>",